agrc/gis.utah.gov/_posts/2021-06-23-choosing-right-transformation.md

 ## Can I Go Home Now?

 So there you have it.
-At the distances that matter in GIS, the difference between the default Pro transformation and `NAD_1983_To_WGS_1984_5` is practically irrelevant in day-to-day use.
+At the distances that matter in GIS, the difference between the usual Pro transformation and `NAD_1983_To_WGS_1984_5` is practically irrelevant in day-to-day use.
 However, it may cause slivers when you run certain operations.
-If you're not using any transformation at all, the difference is more noticeable and may trigger the OCD part of your brain to figure out why your boundaries don't line up.
+If you're not using any transformation at all, the difference is more noticeable.
+Either way, it may trigger the OCD part of your brain to figure out why your boundaries don't line up.